Sanskritis101/tic-tac-toe-react/README.md

 # tic-tac-toe-react
 The classic tic-tac-toe game built as a React app with a twist: the ability to revisit previous moves.

-To see the project in action, download node.js from [official website](https://nodejs.org) Follow basic setup instructions in terminal.
+To see the project in action, download node.js from [official website](https://nodejs.org).

+Execute basic react environment setup instructions in terminal.

 Once done, change directory to the path of this main file and execute following: